ValentinaPasqual/mythologiae/documentation-eng.md

 ![image info](datamodel-imgs/where-museo-citta-nazione.svg)

 # WHEN
-Example in natural language: "Item 81 has been created between 320 and 340 b.C., in IV century b.C. and belongs to the Classical era - Greek art".
+Example in natural language: "Item 81 has been created between 320 and 340 b.C.
+(IV century b.C.) and belongs to the Classical era - Greek art".
 ![image info](datamodel-imgs/when-items.svg)